wasix-org/rust/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 }
 ```

-When applying such code action or text edit, the editor should insert snippet, with tab stops and placeholder.
+When applying such code action or text edit, the editor should insert snippet, with tab stops and placeholders.
-At the moment, rust-analyzer guarantees that only a single edit will have `InsertTextFormat.Snippet`.
+At the moment, rust-analyzer guarantees that only a single `TextDocumentEdit` will have edits which can be `InsertTextFormat.Snippet`.
+Any additional `TextDocumentEdit`s will only have edits which are `InsertTextFormat.PlainText`.

 ### Example